abhizaik/phishing-detection/README.md

 ## 🤝 Contributing

-Bug reports and design discussions are welcome via GitHub Issues and Discussions.
+Bug reports and feature ideas are welcome in GitHub Issues or Discussions.

-1. Fork and create a feature branch (for example, `feat/tls-strength-signal`).
+1. Fork the repo and create a feature branch (for example, `feat/feature-name`).
 2. Implement your change with tests (`make test-backend`) and keep Go/Svelte code formatted.
-3. Update or add docs in `docs/` so users understand the new behavior.
+3. Update or add docs in `docs/` if behavior changes.
-4. Open a PR with:
+4. Open a PR with description
-   - A short description of what changed.
-   - Sample analyzer outputs (before/after) where relevant.
-   - Any operational or security implications.

-## Community
+## 🌍 Community

-If SafeSurf is useful to you, **please consider starring the repository**,  it helps others discover the project.

-You share analyzer outputs or use‑cases as GitHub issues to get them fixed or added as a feature.
+If SafeSurf helps you, **leave a star** so others can find it!

+Feel free to start issues or discussions if you want fixes or new features added.

-Thank you for helping make the web a little safer.
+Thanks for helping make the web safer.